 Myth 4: A residential appraisal is identical to a home inspection.

 Fact 4: Any appraisal is not a substitute for a professional home inspection.
-Appraisal and home inspection differs considerably.
+Appraisal and home inspection differ considerably.
 In a residential appraisal, the appraiser comes to a fair opinion on the value of the home by using residential real estate appraisal guidelines for the lender.
 On the other hand, an inspector conducts home inspections to educate the buyer about the physical condition of the home and its major aspects.

 Myth 5: If the property appraiser’s opinion of property’s value is lower than the purchase price, the buyer would be unable to buy the particular home.

-Fact 5: In spite of a low appraisal, home buyer can purchase the desired home if the seller reduces the purchase price.
+Fact 5: In spite of a low appraisal, the home buyer can purchase the desired home if the seller reduces the purchase price.
 In such circumstances, the buyer makes a big down payment or creates a separate escrow account in order to fund repairs that will enhance the value of the house.
 In some cases, the appraiser even reconsiders his or her opinion of property’s value if any new evidence supports a higher appraisal.

 Dispelling these five myths and understanding the facts concerned with real estate appraisal, you can drive away the misconceptions related to residential appraisals.
 Then you will be able to look at the concept of appraisal with a broader mind and enjoy its benefits when dealing with any real estate transaction.